Havlíčkův Brod: Administrative division

 Jilemník and Zbožice form two exclaves of the municipal territory.

 Etymology

 The Czech word brod means 'ford'.
 The town was firstly named Brod and then Smilův Brod ("Smil's Ford") after its founder Smil of Lichtenburk.
 In the 14th century, it was renamed Německý Brod ("German Ford") because of its predominantly German population.
-Because of Anti-German sentiment after World War II, the town was renamed Havlíčkův Brod ("Havlíček's Ford") in honor of the writer Karel Havlíček Borovský, who was born nearby and grew up and studied in the town.
+Because of Anti-German sentiment after World War II, the town was renamed Havlíčkův Brod ("Havlíček's Ford") in honour of the writer Karel Havlíček Borovský, who was born nearby and grew up and studied in the town.
 It was the very first town out of many to be renamed in 1945.